2004 Pacific typhoon season: Typhoon Nanmadol (Yoyong)

-The name Nanmodol is from a famous ruin found on Pohnpei.
+The name Nanmadol is from a famous ruin found on Pohnpei.
 Super Typhoon Nanmadol developed from a cluster of thunderstorms that was first noted early on November 28 when it was located 155 nmi south-southwest of Pohnpei.
 It developed into Tropical Depression 30W about 690 miles east-southeast of Yap, and into Tropical Storm Nanmadol by midday November 29 as it moved westward south of the subtropical ridge.
 Nanmadol continued to strengthen, reaching typhoon intensity late that day after passing south of Satawal.
 The storm's track curved to the west-northwest.
 Late on November 30, the storm passed just north of Yap, bringing typhoon-force gusts and sustained tropical storm strength winds.
 The tropical cyclone reached its peak intensity of 130 kn/150 mph midday on December 2, then a super typhoon, 220 miles east of Manila, Philippines.
 Super Typhoon Nanmadol soon arrived at the Luzon coastline.
 At this time, the system began to lose strength and was downgraded from super typhoon status.

 Turning northwestward Typhoon Nanmadol took roughly six hours to cross the island of Luzon, and by early on December 3 had re-emerged back over water.
 The northwesterly turn took Nanmadol into a weakness in the subtropical ridge before being lured away by a major shortwave trough.
 Nanmadol weakened markedly during December 3 as it gradually veered more towards the north.
 The cloud pattern became increasingly asymmetrical as Nanmadol moved east-northeastward across southern Taiwan before becoming extratropical during the afternoon of December 4.
 Nanmadol became the first known December tropical cyclone for 108 years to make landfall on the island.
 The remnants of Super Typhoon Nanmadol continued to rapidly move to the east-northeast and northeast and ultimately merged with another low-pressure area, forming a powerful extratropical cyclone which brought strong winds and led to unseasonably warm temperatures to Japan.

 Because Muifa, Merbok, Winnie, and Nanmadol all occurred within a space of two weeks, the exact number of casualties and total cost of damages is difficult to determine.
 Nanmadol caused at least 70 fatalities and 157 injuries.
 Nanmadol destroyed 10,457 houses and damaged 57,435.
 Agriculture also suffered badly as a result of this typhoon with losses amounting to ₱2.036 billion in the Philippines.
 The maximum rain in the Philippines was 228.1 mm at Daet between midday on December 2 and 3.
 In Taiwan, as much as 907 mm fell in Hualien county between early December 3 and 4.
 Puluowan reported the highest storm total accumulation of 1090 mm during the 35-hr period ending on the afternoon of December 4.
 In China, 106.3 mm fell at Dachen Dao between the morning of December 3 and 4.
 In Taiwan, 2 deaths were reported, and agricultural losses there were estimated to have been NT$670 million.